 Coffee beans are ground to allow the flavour to be extracted from the bean in water to provide a cup of coffee.
 The freshness, size and quality of grind have a significant effect on how a coffee will taste.
 As soon as a coffee bean is ground, the flavour will start to dull down as the coffee particles come into contact with air.
 Freshly ground coffee smells amazing too.

-Coffee Grinding - Why It Is Important !
+Coffee Grinders - Why they are Important !

 So, as a rule of thumb, if you brew a coffee at home and its tasting slightly bitter, you may have the grind a bit too fine.
 For example on the scale of 1-10 fine-course settings, if you ground at a 5, next time you grind you'll need to grind at a 6 and see if this tastes better.
 Similarly, if your last cup of coffee was just a bit too sharp and acidic for your taste, try a slightly finer grind.

 Buying whole beans and grinding them correctly just before you brew is the easiest way to improve your enjoyment of freshly brewed coffee and the smell of freshly ground coffee is truly one of life’s great pleasures.
-Hand grinders, such as the Hario square grinder we supply start at very modest prices and are perfect for all filter brew techniques.
+Hand grinders, such as the Hario hand grinder we supply start at very modest prices and are perfect for all filter brew techniques.
+Electric grinders such as our favourite the Wilfa Svart, are fast and easy to use.
 A good burr grinder should provide an equal distribution of particle sizing at your chosen grind size, avoid the ones that claim to provide different sized particles as with these types it is impossible to obtain an even sweet extraction.